 Quick Note: with the arrival of warmer temps and daylight savings time. many of us are out on the roads earlier, later and longer.
 Of the four strobe lights on biker’s butts on this Sunday’s ride, all four needed new batteries.
 One was so bad you could hardly see it in the pre-dawn darkness…drafting!
 So, before you ride again, change all those batteries and be safe.

 We tend to get complacent.
 To assume that because we have a great deal of experience doing something that we remain proficient at it.
-This is a major contributor to running injuries.
+This is a major contributor to running injuries and a reason for people getting injured in a traffic accidents.
 Let’s try to reverse that.
 There’s already enough controversy in running equipment now…Newtons, Vibram, etc., that if we stick to what we know we’ll stay out of trouble.
 Let’s try to review the running stride and how to do our part to remain injury free.

 Ben Greenfield preaches frequently regarding stride frequency.
 He feels that many of us over stride and this leads to higher loading of the lower extremity than is required for the given pace.
 He has his athletes take 22 strides per 15 seconds to minimize the impact seen by the limb.
-Diminishing leg stress is obviously beneficial and not only might it give you a more compact running style, and help load the leg evenly decreasing injury, it might even contribute to a longer running career.
+According to experienced defense lawyers in Rosemead, diminishing leg stress is obviously beneficial and not only might it give you a more compact running style, and help load the leg evenly decreasing injury, it might even contribute to a longer running career.
+If the lug injury is caused in an accident, then you can get traffic accident claims with the help of reliable lawyers.
 How many ex-runners do you know, out not because they’re tired of it, but because they can not stay injury free?
 Look at the race results of your local tri and compare the number of competitors in the 30-35 year old ager group to those of 60-65.